“You Should See a Therapist…”

 CBT focuses on identifying and changing negative thought patterns and behaviors that contribute to emotional distress.
 It’s structured, goal-oriented, and often short-term.

-Applications: Anxiety, depression, PTSD, OCD, eating disorders, and more.
+Applications: Anxiety, depression, PTSD, OCD, eating disorders, etc.

 Acceptance and Commitment Therapy (ACT) (1980s) - Steven C. Hayes, Kelly G. Wilson, Kirk Strosahl